-Before installing Plug-in for PostgreSQL, make sure that the following software is installed and properly configured on the machine designated as the PostgreSQL server:
+Before installing Plug-in for PostgreSQL, verify that the following software is installed and properly configured on the machine designated as the PostgreSQL Server:

-- NetVault Backup Server/Client software (v8.6.1 or later) At least the Client version of NetVault Backup must be installed on the machine configured as the PostgreSQL server. - PostgreSQL software The machine must be running a supported version PostgreSQL.
-For more information, refer to the Dell NetVault Backup Plug-in Compatibility Guide.
+- NetVault Backup Server or Client software v8.6.1 or later: At least the Client version of NetVault Backup must be installed on the machine configured as the PostgreSQL Server. - PostgreSQL software: The machine must be running a supported version PostgreSQL.
+For more information, see the Quest NetVault Backup Compatibility Guide.